fireteam99/CS366-Studyguides/studyguide.md

 # CS336 (DB) Studyguide
+**Disclaimer: I do not own any of the images used in this studyguide, all credit goes to the original creators.**
 ## Entity Relationships
 ### One to One
 Also denoted 1:1, means that one object is related to at most one other object.
 Think of it as a coupling.
 Example: spouse - you can either have zero or one spouse.